 Welcome!
 We’re glad you found us.

 Whether you’re new to our studio or new to yoga, we have a variety of class options for you, both in studio and via live stream.
-Check out Our Approach & Class Descriptions for more info on our approach to yoga, as well as a list of class descriptions.
+Check out Our Approach & Class Descriptions for more info.

-We offer affordable and flexible rates so that you can practice in a way that fits your budget, goals, and lifestyle.
-You can choose from packages of classes, memberships, and drop-ins.
-You can also choose between options that are live stream only, in studio only, or a mix of both.
+We offer affordable and flexible rates so that you can practice in a way that fits your budget, goals, and lifestyle. choose from packages of classes, memberships, and drop-ins.
 Check out our Rates page to learn more.

 If you’re brand new to yoga, take a look at our FAQs below.
 We’ll walk you through some common questions about starting this life-changing practice.
-If you’ve practiced yoga before but are new to Sellwood Yoga, take a look at our About page to learn more about our studio and what makes us unique in Portland’s thriving health-and-wellness world.
+If you’ve practiced yoga before but are new to Sellwood Yoga, take a look at our About page to learn what makes us unique in Portland’s thriving health-and-wellness world.

 Before you attend your first in studio class, check out our Studio COVID Protocol page for information on studio etiquette and class procedures.
 If you’re attending a live stream class, take a look at our Live Stream page for FAQs specific to online classes.